trackzero/chatbash/README.md

 Execution will continue with the next command.
 ````

-## bBut I thought you worked for...
+## But I thought you worked for...

 Yeah yeah, I know.
 There's a Bedrock version, too.
 That's the `chatbash-br` version.